-Remember in the 90s when Changing Rooms graced our TV screens and Feng Shui was the term of everyone’s lips.
-The ancient Chinese spatial laws of Feng Shui is designed to help us feel more connected to our homes, to have great energy flowing in, and allow negative energy out.
+Remember in the 90s when Changing Rooms graced our TV screens and Feng Shui rules were the term on everyone’s lips.
+The ancient Chinese spatial laws of Feng Shui are designed to help us feel more connected to our homes, to have great energy flowing in, and allow negative energy out.

 While most of us in this technology-driven, fast-paced lifestyle are often too busy to think about how our homes affect us, with these changes we could soon be feeling more in tune with good energy, lifting our mood and increasing our overall well-being.

-Although there are many Feng Shui practices, today we wanted to share 10 that you could perhaps do this weekend.
+Although there are many Feng Shui practices, what are the rules of feng shui? today we wanted to share 10 that you could perhaps do this weekend.
 Starting with the second you walk in through the front door.

-Create A Beautiful Entrance // Feng Shui In The Home
+Create A Beautiful Entrance // Feng Shui Rules

 Having a tidy, stylish entrance to your home greets good energy and also allows guests to arrive and stop for a moment.
 This signifies they are welcome within your home and you’re not rushing them in and out again.
 Why not purchase some storage baskets to keep shoes tidied away, add a runner to ground the space and hang light, bright artwork on the walls.